What is an easement?

 An easement is a property right that gives its holder an interest in land that's owned by someone else.
 It allows use of the land, within a set of rules/covenants established by the land owner.

-Easement vs Seasonal ownership description and costs?
+Easement vs Seasonal ownership description and associated costs?

 Easements are opportunities for deeded campsite ownership that are purchased and are your exclusive right to use your campsite for a set period of years.

 With a seasonal lease, your campsite is yours for the season.
 With the renewal of your lease, you will enjoy the convenience of keeping your RV or cottage on the site for the winter.